 Field-hunting tip

-Look in hydrothermal polymetallic deposits country — that is the host setting where spryite typically forms.
+Look in hydrothermal polymetallic deposits country, the host setting where spryite typically forms.
 If you start seeing galena, sphalerite, pyrite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts habit, so train your eye for that shape before scanning the outcrop.